-Possible Fault Action Lack of fuel or bad fuel Ensure that there is sufficient fuel in the tank.
-Use new fuel.
-Engine "OFF" Ensure engine ON/OFF switch is in the "ON" position.
+Possible Fault Action Lack of fuel Check that there is sufficient fuel in the tank and the fuel tap (if equipped) is in the "ON" position. • To further check if fuel is reaching the carburettor, remove the carburettor drain plug and check if fuel drains.
+Engine "OFF" Ensure the engine ON / OFF switch (if equipped) is in the "ON" position.
 Carbon build-up on spark plug Perform a spark plug service .
 Spark plug faulty Remove the spark plug, then reconnect the plug lead to it.
-Place the engine ON/OFF switch in "ON" position (if applicable).
+Place the fuel tap (if equipped) in the "OFF" position and the engine ON/OFF switch (if equipped) in the "ON" position.
 Touch the spark plug electrode to a part of the engine crankcase, away from the spark plug hole, and attempt to start the engine - a spark should be visible across the electrodes as the engine is rotated.
 If no spark is visible, replace the spark plug.
-Engine "flooded" with fuel Place the choke in "HOT" or "RUN" position.
-Leave the engine ON/OFF switch in the "OFF" position.
-Remove the spark plug.
-Pull the starter cord several times to assist clearing excess fuel from the engine before attempting to start engine.
+Not applicable to diesel engines.
+Engine "flooded" with fuel Place the choke in the "HOT" or "RUN" position.
+Leave the engine ON / OFF switch (if equipped) in the "OFF" position.
+Pull the starter cord several times to assist clearing excess fuel from engine before attempting to start engine.
+Not enough or too much engine oil Check oil level and ensure that the level is at or just below the recommended maximum level.
+For some engines, an engine oil sensor will automatically switch off the engine or prevent starting if a low engine oil level is detected.